Overview

 Buildings

-In 2021, space heating accounted for around 68% of the final energy consumption of the residential sector, electrical appliances and lighting for 13.5%, water heating for 10%, cooking for around 6.5% and air cooling for 2%.
-Between 2000 and 2021, final energy consumption for electrical appliances and lighting increased by 12.3% (0.6% per year) and for water heating by 4.1% (0.2% per year).
-In contrast, final energy consumption for space heating decreased by 1.7% (0.1% per year), due to energy efficiency and isolation of buildings, and consumption for cooking by 18.7% (1% per year).
+In 2022, space heating accounted for around 69% of the final energy consumption of the residential sector, electrical appliances and lighting for 13%, water heating for around 10%, cooking for 6% and air cooling for around 2%.
+Between 2000 and 2022, final energy consumption for electrical appliances and lighting increased by 10% (0.4% per year), and final energy for water heating by 3% (0.1% per year).
+In contrast consumption for cooking decreased by 22% (1.1% per year).

 Source: ODYSSEEFigure 4: Energy consumption per dwelling by end-use (except space heating)

 Source: ODYSSEEPursuant to Article 2a of Directive 2018/844 amending Directive 2010/31/EU on the energy performance of buildings, the Republic of Croatia has adopted a new Long-term strategy for renovation of the national building stock until 2050 (29th session of the Government of the Republic of Croatia, 14th December 2020), with a plan of measures and indicators for 2030, 2040 and 2050.
-The building renovation rate according to the text of the Long-Term Strategy in the period from 2021 to 2030 is growing from the current 1.0% per year to 3% per year in 2030, rising to 3.5% in the period until 2040 and 4% by 2050.
-The increased renovation rate expressed in the Long-Term Strategy is the result of a significantly lower building demolition rate that describes the quantity of buildings that are abandoned or removed (in terms of energy consumption, buildings that are not used do not represent a burden on the energy system, but the obligation to decarbonise the total building stock by 2050 produces the need for renovation of buildings that are not used as well, i.e. the need to increase the intensity of renovation in relation to the intensity of new construction).
+The building renovation rate according to the text of the Long-Term Strategy in the period from 2021 to 2030 is growing from the current 1% per year to 3% per year in 2030, rising to 3.5% in the period until 2040 and 4% by 2050.
+The increased renovation rate outlined in the Long-Term Strategy results from a significantly lower building demolition rate.
+While abandoned buildings do not burden the energy system, the goal of decarbonizing the entire building stock by 2050 requires the renovation of unused buildings, necessitating an increase in renovation efforts relative to new construction.

 Table 2: Sample of policies and measures implemented in the building sector